stseelig/libttaR/README.md

 completely rewritten.

 The library prioritizes speed.
-So, its memory usage is a bit bloated to avoid some unsafe buffer stuff.
+So, its memory usage is a bit bloated to avoid some bounds checks.
 (The safer alternative is 15-20% slower.)

 The library is just a collection of functions for reading from one buffer and